 Climate change is rapidly emerging as a threat to the stability of our financial systems.

 More frequent and severe weather events are damaging infrastructure and disrupting supply chains.
 Transition to a lower carbon economy is bringing new policies, regulations and rapid changes to market dynamics.
-And some carbon-intensive companies are already facing law suits over their contributions to climate change.
+Some carbon-intensive companies are already facing lawsuits over their contributions to climate change.

 Together these trends threaten to bring serious financial risks to companies and their investors, lenders and insurers.